Zy0d0x0/HS2-Reversing/README.md

 ```

 ![alt text](https://github.com/Zy0d0x0/HS2-Reversing/blob/main/cleanproject.JPG)
+Proceed by clicking File > New Project, This will then prompt for the type of project.
+In this write up this was done
+as a Non-Shared Project.
+Select the type and continue by clicking "Next"
 ![alt text](https://github.com/Zy0d0x0/HS2-Reversing/blob/main/newproject.JPG)

+Create a new project name and directory for the working directory.
 ![alt text](https://github.com/Zy0d0x0/HS2-Reversing/blob/main/projectname.JPG)

+Next we need to import the binary file that was privously extracted with the python script this can be done
+by going to File > Import file as shown in the below screenshot.
 ![alt text](https://github.com/Zy0d0x0/HS2-Reversing/blob/main/importBinary.JPG)
+You will see you are next prompted to set the type of language achitecture for the binary file that is being imported.
 ![alt text](https://github.com/Zy0d0x0/HS2-Reversing/blob/main/SelectLang.JPG)

 From removing the cover of the radio it was possible to identify the processor and the type